ericpearson1313/fpga_life/README.md

 A 2D life array implementation would be ideal for extension to larger (10Kx10K) cell arrays, but would have a bit more complexity in the overlaps.
 Alternatively a multi-row implementation say 256x8 would run in the current framework.
 Hmm...

+## V3 Update 6.6 Mhz:
+The current life cell is based upon adding 3 columns of 3 cells and then re-using these partial sums each 3 times.
+The 3 partial sums of 2 bits are then summed for each cell.
+This gives 13 LE/cell, but with the sharing of partial sums it becomes 9 LE/cell on average.
+Looking at other arrangements a |==| arangement gives 9 LE/cell, and with sharing will average 7.3 LE/cell.
+However this assumed the final adder would fit in 3 LE.
+However the tool kept using 4 cells.
+This forced a deep dive and actual cells instantiation with WYSIWYG primatives with the unlikely name of fiftyfivenm_lcell_comb() where the actuall cell luts and carry chain configuration are manually provided.
+Using this means I was able to pack 5 of this adders in a 16-LE LAB.
+This gave me a theoretical 7.5 LE/cell.
+When compiled I was able to get 11 rows compiled into the FPGA (vs 10).
+This utilized 100% of the fpga.
+Running the measurements gave about 6.6 Million operations.
+About 8% peformance improvement for *alot* of effort.

+I do plan on looking at extension to a slightly larger array (say 1Kx256) keeping the same array, as once this is mastered any size of array could be used.
+It would force addressing overlaps and video a bit differently.
+Hmm..